 Register Your Company

-After obtaining preliminary approval, you must register your company.
+After you receive preliminary approval, register your company.
 This process includes:

-• Choosing a Company Name: Select a unique name for your business that complies with Omani naming conventions.
+- Choosing a Company Name: Obtain a legal name for your business in Omani naming conventions.

-• Preparing Legal Documents: You will need to prepare various legal documents, including the company’s memorandum and articles of association.
+- Preparing Legal Documents: You need to draft various legal documents (such as the memorandum and articles of association of the company).

-• Submitting Application Forms: Complete the necessary application forms and submit them along with the required documents to the free zone authority.
+- Submitting Application Forms: Complete the application forms and submit them with the mandatory documents to the free zone authority.

 Obtain Necessary Licenses

-Once your company is registered, you will need to obtain the relevant licenses to operate legally.
+Once you register your company, you will acquire the licenses to run your business.
 This may include:

 Set Up Your Office or Facility

-After securing the necessary licenses, it’s time to establish your office or facility within the free zone.
-Most free zones offer ready-to-use office spaces, warehouses, and other facilities that can be customized to meet your business needs.
-This step is crucial for ensuring a smooth operational setup.
+Now that there are the necessary licenses, it’s time to set up your office or facility in the free zone.
+Most free zones come with ready-to-move office space, warehouses, and other elements that you can tailor to your business requirements.
+In fact, it is an important step towards proper functioning of operation setup.

 Hire Employees